ssurucu/SWE544_2015Fall_Project1/README.md

     - updateChannelWindow is called if any need to the refreshing the MessageWindow, and this function reads screenQueue and puts it in the MessageView.
     - sendMessage has been implemented, if any message is written in the textbox and press send, the text will be added to the threadQueue and screenqueue.

+6) Commit: 11/12/2015
+    - incoming and outgoing parsers are added, more tests and checks will be done on these parsers
+    - Online members list is implemented.
+It is refreshing regularly to get the latest list of the online users.
+    - Live test has been executed today.
+Another student working on the project was online in the system (not planned, we do not know each other also), and we talked for a while on the IRC and tested our applications.